danieljsharpe/DISCOTRESS_tutorials/README.md

 # DISCOTRESS tutorials

-Learn to get started using DISCOTRESS with these tutorials, then apply the methods to your own Markov chains!
+Learn to get started using [DISCOTRESS](https://github.com/danieljsharpe/DISCOTRESS) with these tutorials, then apply the methods to your own Markov chains!
 Markov chains can be used to model phenomena as varied and exciting as:
-- animal movement with an ecosystem, such as bird migration 🐦🦜 or foraing 🐘🌴
+- animal movement with an ecosystem, such as bird migration 🐦🦜or foraging 🐘🌴
 - the variation in populations of species within an ecosystem, for example arising from predator-prey interactions 🐺🦌 competition for limited resources 🐻🐟 or the introduction of a parasite 🦟 or invasive species 🐍
 - the fluctuating status of financial markets 💸📈
 - the structural transitions as a protein, DNA, or RNA molecule folds to its functional shape 🧬